simon-whitehead/assembly-fun/windows-x64/README.md

 The 64-bit Windows ABI specifies that _every single non-leaf function_ must allocate 32 bytes of stack space for "register spill".
-This is commonly referred to as "Shadow Space".
+This is commonly referred to as "Shadow Space" and must be adjacent to the return address to the previous function.
 The ABI states that it is the _callers_ job to allocate this stack space, and not the callee.
 The stack must also always be 16 byte aligned, which can be confusing because on entry to a function the last entry in the stack is the return address of the preview function - which is already 8 bytes.
 Therefore, for a function to allocate